IvorLipic/qrgen-backend/README.md

-The Spring Boot backend serves as the foundation for a web application (qrgen-frontend) that generates and manages QR codes for tickets.
+The Spring Boot backend serves as the foundation for a web application ((https://github.com/IvorLipic/qrgen-frontend)) that generates and manages QR codes for tickets.
 It includes the following features:

 - API: - /generate (POST) -> generates ticket (M2M protected, JWT) saves it in the database
        - /count (GET) -> reuturns total number of generated tickets so far (Public endpoint)